bmrf/tron/README.md

 1. [Download Tron](https://www.reddit.com/r/TronScript/).
 The download links are in the top post in [/r/TronScript](https://www.reddit.com/r/TronScript).
 If you download the self-extracting `.exe` file, run it and it will extract `tron.bat` and the `\resources` folder to the current directory.
 Copy both of them to the **Desktop** of the target machine.

-2. Tron can be run with Windows in either Safe Mode or Regular mode.
+2. Tron can be run with Windows in either or Regular mode.
 Regular mode is generally recommended for a first go around.

 3. Right-click on `tron.bat` and select "**Run as Administrator**"